Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Experienced**

-    You have advantage on Intelligence (Arcana) checks when investigating the nature of a magical object or device.
+    You have :d20-adv: **Advantage** on Intelligence (Arcana) checks when investigating the nature of a magical object or device.

 - **Robust**